netobserv/network-observability-operator/README.md

 operator-sdk bundle validate $BUNDLE_IMG
 ```

+Note: the base64 logo can be generated with: `base64 -w 0 <image file>`

 ### Deploy as bundle from command line

 This mode is recommended to quickly test the operator during its development: